-PanAust is a member of the Voluntary Principles on Security and Human Rights (the "Voluntary Principles, VP's, VPSHR") since its admission in 2013.
-This report describes PanAust's implementation of the Voluntary Principles during 2021 and is the Company's fifth implementation report.
+PanAust has been a member of the Voluntary Principles Initiative (VPI) since its admission in 2013.
+This report describes PanAust's implementation of the Voluntary Principles on Security and Human Rights (the "Voluntary Principles, VPs, VPSHR") during the 2023 reporting year.
 The structure of the report follows the Voluntary Principles Reporting Guidelines.
 The report is cross referenced to the Reporting Guidelines headings (i.e., A1) where possible to minimise duplication.